 The curtain wall is built in a semi circular fashion and as you would expect commands good views of the surrounding Town and countryside.

 Alongside the Castle is a small Cadw run shop, where you can buy tickets to enter the Castle plus informative booklets to help you discover more about Kidwelly Castle.

 The Mason's Arms is situated on Water Street in Kidwelly.
 If you are parked in the Castle car park you are within walking distance.
 From the Castle walk down Castle Road to New Street, turn right and then right again into Water Street.
 The pub is some 100 meters on your left.
 Look out for the thatched roof.

 To get to Kidwelly Industrial Museum, follow the one way system from the Castle car park to the T-junction, turn right on to New Street and then right again in to Water Street.
 Continue on until you reach a roundabout.
-At the roundabout take the first left on to the A484.
+At the roundabout take the second exit on to the A484 sign posted Burry Port.
 Take the next right on to the unclassified road, follow this until you have crossed over two small bridges, the Industrial Museum will now be on your left.